Positive solutions to semipositone problems on Heisenberg group: Abstract

 \section{Abstract}

-This article focuses on establishing a positive weak solution to a class of semipositone problems over the Heisenberg group $\mathbb{H}^N$.
-In particular, we are interested in the positive weak solution to the following problem:
+In this article, we study the existence of positive weak solutions to a class of semipositone problems on the Heisenberg group $\mathbb{H}^N$.
+More precisely, we study the problem

-where $a>0$ is a real parameter and $g$ is a positive function.
-The function $f_a: \mathbb{R} \rightarrow \mathbb{R}$ is continuous and of semipositone type which means it becomes negative on some parts of the domain.
-Due to this sign-changing nonlinearity, we can not directly apply the maximum principle to obtain the positivity of the solution to \eqref{p1}.
-For that purpose, we need some regularity results for our solutions.
-In this direction, we first prove the existence of weak solutions to \eqref{p1} via the mountain pass technique.
-Further, we establish some regularity properties of our solutions and using that we prove the $L^\infty$-norm convergence of the sequence of solutions $\{u_a\}$ to a positive function $u$ as $a \rightarrow 0$, which yields $u_a \geq 0$ for $a$ sufficiently small.
-Finally, we use the Riesz-representation formula to obtain the positivity of solutions under some extra hypothesis on $f_0$ and $g$.
-To the best of our knowledge, there is no article dealing with semipositone problems in Heisenberg group set up.
+where $a>0$ is a real parameter, $g$ is a positive function, and $f_a:\mathbb{R}\to\mathbb{R}$ is a continuous and admits subcritical nonlinearity that takes negative values on part of its domain.
+The sign-changing nature of $f_a$ causes the strong maximum principle to fail, introducing substantial challenges in establishing positivity.
+Our first main result concerns the existence of weak solutions to \eqref{Main problem}, which we obtain via the mountain pass theorem.
+We then derive qualitative properties of these solutions and use them to prove that $u_a \geq 0$ for sufficiently small values of $a$.
+Finally, by applying the Riesz potential formula, we conclude the strict positivity of solutions.
+This work extends the results of Alves et. al. (Proc.
+Roy.
+Soc.
+Edinburgh Sect.
+A, 150(5):2349–2367, 2020) to the setting of the Heisenberg group.